28 Apr Best Air purifiers Under 100

 - Prefilters changed about 4 times every year

 However, the user can easily note down the next prefilter replacement date.
-That seems so 1990s, but it’s not a deal breaker.
+That seems so 1990s.

 What about the little issue of certifications for the Hamilton Beach 04384 TrueAir Compact Pet?
-Well, it’s not AHAM-rated, and that can’t be a good thing.
+Well, the air purifier isn’t AHAM-rated.
+And that’s not a good thing.
 However, according to the manufacturer, the claims they make have been verified by a third party.
 They’ve been confirmed by a company called Sun-Grun Environment Technology Co.

 But I’m still concerned that they’ve not handed over this machine over to AHAM and CARB for testing.
-Aside from that, the device certainly works
+Aside from that, the air purifier is a great under-$100 indoor air purification solution.

 Editor’s Rating: (4 / 5)